ddttom/mlx-llm-tutorial/public/scripts/markdown-renderer-README.md

 1. Pre-processes the markdown to normalize line endings and clean up whitespace
 2. Extracts code blocks and replaces them with placeholders to prevent processing their contents
-3. Processes tables, headers, paragraphs, and other markdown elements
+3. Processes tables, headers, paragraphs, blockquotes, and other markdown elements
 4. Processes links with special handling for markdown files and folder references
 5. Restores code blocks with enhanced formatting
 6. Post-processes the HTML for final cleanup